 Exceptions and exemptions to SMOD:

-Reasonable consideration will be given for students who request a waiver of a particular guideline for dress or appearance because of a sincerely held religious belief or medical issue.
-All cases require a note from a religious affiliation or doctor, or must be written into ARD paperwork in order for the exemption to take effect.
+Reasonable consideration will be given for Scholars who request a waiver of a particular guideline for dress or appearance because of a sincerely held religious belief or medical issue.
+All cases require a note from a religious affiliation, doctor, or must be written into ARD paperwork in order for the exemption to take effect.

 Allowable expressions with SMOD: